kunjalr3/IMDB-rating-summary-LLM-GenAI/README.md

 # IMDB-rating-summary-LLM-GenAI
-IMDB Summarize movie rating and recommendation movies based on sentiments
+Lightweight serverless personalized IMDB Movie recommendations based on ratings and other parameters.